larrykluger/Register-Plus-Redux/readme.txt

 = 2.1 =
 April 26, 2008 by Skullbit

-* Fixed Admin Registation Password issue
+* Fixed Admin Registration Password issue
 * Added Dashboard Widget for showing invitation code tracking
 * Added Email Verification for ensuring legitimate addresses are registered.
 * Unvalidated registrations are unable to login and are deleted after a set grace period